 When a person enters into a detox center, he or she will first be asked what substances he or she is detoxing from.
 For some, the answer may be a single substance.
 For others, it will include two or more answers.
 It is not uncommon for a person to enter into detox while withdrawing from three or more substances, such as alcohol, marijuana, and opiates.

-Once detox has been completed, it will be to the best benefit of a patient to enter into a residential treatment program.
+Once detox has been completed, it will be to the best benefit of a patient to enter into an inpatient treatment program.
 While outpatient centers have their advantages, they are not backed by the effectiveness of inpatient facilities.

 Inpatient treatment also allows for a person to receive more direct care than he or she would gain if partaking in an outpatient program.
 By receiving greater amounts of personalized and direct care, a person can rest assured his or her therapists will be able to provide the most suitable and effective therapy methods possible.